I'm a photography teacher in NYC.

 Then, click the chain icon.

-The chain icon is at the bottom of the Layers palette.
+The chain icon is at the bottom of the Layers panel.

 To unlink, select one of the linked layers and click the chain icon.